 .Rbuildignore.
 This allows you to follow standard licensing best practices while adhering to CRANs requirements (#10).

-use_package_doc() uses more modern roxygen2 template requires that less duplication.
+use_package_doc() uses more a modern roxygen2 template that requires less duplication.

 use_readme_rmd() now puts images in